Search blog:

 Chief of Staff

-In short, company directors are often employees but in many instances, they are not – as their employment status depends entirely on individual circumstances.
+Company directors are often employees—but in many instances, they are not.
+Their employment status depends entirely on individual circumstances.

-If someone is appointed as a company director, they will automatically become an office holder, irrespective of whether they have an employment contract or even if they get paid by the company.
+By default, directors (and company secretaries) are known as ‘office holders’.
+When a company appoints someone as a director, the individual automatically becomes an office holder, irrespective of whether they have an employment contract or receive remuneration from the company.

 However, an office holder can also be an employee.
-But how can one decide if a director is also an employee of the company – and why does it matter?
+But how can one determine if a director is also an employee of the company—and why does it matter?

 Why does employment status matter?

-There are two legal reasons why determining the employment status of a director is important:
+There are two legal reasons why it’s important to establish the employment status of a director:

-It should be noted that it is possible for someone to be considered as an employee for employment law purposes but self-employed for tax purposes.
+It should be noted that an individual can be considered an employee for employment law purposes but self-employed for tax purposes.
 This blog will focus on determining whether a director is an employee for employment law purposes.

 When are company directors employees?

-Since many companies are founded and owned by one individual who also acts as the sole director, there is often little reason to create an employment relationship or put in place an employment contract between themselves and the corporate entity.
-In this case, they will not be considered an employee – just an office holder.
+Since many companies are founded and owned by one individual who acts as the sole director and shareholder, there is often little reason for a director to establish an employment relationship or create an employment contract with their company.
+In this case, the director won’t be considered an employee—they are simply an office holder.

-But often directors are hired and paid for their services.
-In this scenario, they will often have what is known as a director’s service agreement (also called a service contract).
-This is very similar to an employment contract and generally sets out terms that would otherwise be contained in a standard employment contract, along with additional duties relating to their role as office holders.
+However, companies often hire and pay other individuals to act as directors.
+In this scenario, they usually have a director’s service agreement (or ‘service contract’).
+This is very similar to an employment contract.
+Typically, it will set out terms you would otherwise find in a standard employment contract.
+It will also set out additional duties relating to the director’s role as an office holder.

-Company directors with a written service agreement will normally be considered employees as well as office holders (but this is not always the case – see below).
+Company directors with a written service agreement are usually considered employees as well as office holders (but this is not always the case—see below).

 When does a service agreement not confer employment status?

-In general, directors who have a service agreement (or employment contract) will be classed as employees.
+Generally, any director with a service agreement (or employment contract) will be classed as an employee of the company.

 Can directors without a service agreement be employees?

-Just because a director does not have a written service agreement, this does not automatically preclude them from being classed as an employee.
-Various factors should be taken into account to determine if someone who works for a business has employment status.
+The absence of a written service agreement does not automatically preclude a director from being classed as an employee.
+You need to consider various factors to determine if someone who works for a business has employment status.

 For example, a director is probably an employee if most of the following are true: